-Leah Adelson received her B.A. in Hispanic Studies and Anthropology from Hamilton College and an M.S. in Educational Studies from the Johns Hopkins University.
-While earning her B.A. she spent two semesters studying Spanish linguistics in Madrid.
-Prior to coming to Georgetown, she lived and worked for four years in Baltimore City teaching high school Spanish, and recently spent three months teaching English Conversation at a university in Assis, São Paulo.
-Her main areas of interest are L2 and L3 acquisition and foreign language pedagogy.
-In her free time she enjoys singing (in real life and in the shower), training for 10k races, and watching live theatre.
+Leah Adelson received her B.A. in Hispanic Studies and Anthropology from Hamilton College, where she spent two semesters studying Spanish linguistics in Madrid.
+Prior to coming to Georgetown, she lived and worked for four years in Baltimore City teaching middle and high school Spanish, during which time she received an M.S. in Educational Studies from the Johns Hopkins University.
+While at Georgetown, she had the opportunity to spend three months teaching English Conversation at a university in Assis, São Paulo.
+Her main areas of interest are L2 and L3 acquisition, foreign language pedagogy, and teacher training and preparation.
+In her free time, she enjoys attending theatrical performances in the area and taking dance classes.

 Nohora A. Arrieta Fernandez